 Bushnell had his robots, but he needed investors.
-He teamed up with Bob Brock, chairman of the Brock Hotel Corporation, one of the largest franchisees of Holiday Inns.
+For the first year of its operation, the restaurant was actually a division of Atari Inc., but in June 1978, Bushnell purchased all the assets and rights from Atari for $500,000 and formed Pizza Time Theatre as a private corporation, with himself initially acting as president and chairman.
+He eventually teamed up with Bob Brock, chairman of the Brock Hotel Corporation, one of the largest franchisees of Holiday Inns.
 Brock promised Bushnell financial support, and Bushnell, in return, promised Brock the best animatronic technology in the world.

-In 1979 Brock met a young inventor named Aaron Fechter.
-At 28, Fechter had a string of unsuccessful inventions under his belt including a fuel-efficient car that looked like a golf cart, and a pool cleaning machine that he’d attempted to sell door to door.
+In 1979, Brock met a young inventor named Aaron Fechter.
+At 28, Fechter had a string of unsuccessful inventions under his belt, including a fuel-efficient car that looked like a golf cart, and a pool-cleaning machine that he’d attempted to sell door to door.
 Fechter had also created and lost the rights to Whac-A-Mole before diving into animatronics.

 When Brock met him, Fechter had just finished building an animatronic musical act called “The Wolf-Pack Five.”
 Brock instantly realized Fechter’s animatronics were more advanced than Bushnell’s.
 Their movements were more subtle, their facial expressions changed, their lupine drummer could really play the drums.
 Brock cancelled his deal with Bushnell and teamed up with Fechter’s company, Creative Engineering, to start the ShowBiz Pizza franchise.

 This “betrayal” launched the war between ShowBiz and Chuck E. Cheese: a war which, incidentally, Fechter and Bushnell would both end up losing.